raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

     });
 ```

-Open a console in the same directory of your solution and run:
+Open a console in the same directory as your solution and run:

 ```powershell
 nuke Compile